HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_03/Basic_Techniques_and_Properties.md

 </div>

-## Finding Determinants using Row Operations
+## 3.1.4 Finding Determinants using Row Operations

-By using row operations, we can simplify a matrix to the point where we can find the determinant easily.
-We usually continue using row operations until the matrix is in a triangular form, and taken the product of the entries on the main diagonal.
+By using row operations, we can simplify a matrix to the point where we can calculate its determinant easily.
+For convenience, we try to continue using row operations until the matrix is triangular and take the product of the entries on the main diagonal.

 <font color='Blue'><b>Example</b></font>:
 Find $\det(A)$ if $A=\begin{bmatrix}3 & 1 & 2 & 7\\ 3 & 2 & 4 & 8\\ 3 & 1 & 7 & 9\\ 3 & 1 & 2 & 6\end{bmatrix}$.